MrPicklePinosaur/AoC2021/README.md

 Getting a bit into the hang of functional programming as I started making use of more higher level functions.
 Also messed around with `Debug.Trace` to debug part b.

+## Day 4

+Pretty straight forward.
+Although I feel like my solution wasn't exactly the cleanest, it may be worth coming back later and trying to clean up this solution.

 # TODO
 - [ ] cli that let's you print output of each day, also has flags for part a/b etc
 - [ ] consider literate programming for questions?